-Committees: Audit (Chairperson)
+Term of Office: 2016 - 2019 Committees: Audit (Chair)

 Board or Officer Experience: Fresno Madera Farm Credit Appointed Director with designation as a Financial Expert since 2013; Dritsas Groom McCormick LLP (Partner); and Hinds Hospice (Audit Committee).
 Mrs. Waite is a Certified Public Accountant in the State of California and has significant experience with audit and assurance engagements.
-Mrs. Waite's areas of expertise include: audit, review and compilation services, controllership services, internal accounting functions, and tax planning and preparation services for a broad range of businesses, including agriculture.
+Her areas of expertise include: audit, review and compilation services, controllership services, and tax planning and preparation services for a broad range of businesses, including agriculture, construction and non-profit entities.